joeypoon/blog/_posts/2015-07-04-week-9-the-iron-yard.md

 ### Thursday
 On the agenda today is a revisit from <a href="{{ site.baseurl }}/week-3-the-iron-yard/" target="\_blank">JB</a> to do a TDD coding dojo.
 Kind of.
 We ended up doing this instead:
 <a href="https://twitter.com/JoeyFPoon/status/616675374177615874" target="\_blank"><img src="https://pbs.twimg.com/media/CI7e-mYW8AMLeH_.jpg" /></a>
+(Note: Based on how Jesse plays Sheriff of Nottingham, there is a high probability that he runs the blackmarket.)

 Just another day at TIY :).
-Friday is no class for Independence day.
+Friday is no class for Independence day, happy 4th all!

 ### Other stuff
 So I'm sure you've noticed, we didn't have lab this week.
 We were planning on having a distributed systems project between the front and Rails classes but Jesse and Matt made the executive decision that the scope of the project was probably too large and would take too much time.
 We are instead to work on our final projects.
 Yep.
 That's right, it's time for final projects.
 I still don't know where the last 9 weeks have gone and it is definitely a bittersweet feeling.
 Jesse did post an <a href="https://github.com/tiy-hou-q2-2015-rails/week-9-lab" target="\_blank">optional lab</a> for us which I may work on if I have the time but right now I'm focusing on my final project.